kruumy/AE-Splash-Changer-GUI/README.md

 * Actually center the UI lol
 * change way the program detects the after effects directory, was in a rush so it's a bunch of slow if statements
 * Make a photoshop template
+* right click picture box to save as

 ## Credit